-These consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its Canadian subsidiaries.
-The functional currency of Andes Ecosucursal S.A.S. is the US dollar.
+These consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its subsidiaries.

 (d) Use of estimates and judgments

 The preparation of the financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.